Send the link below via email or IMCopy

 Reinforcing, yes, but it's also just good manners

-After a day or two, we send back our revised CV, again with thanks and asking for their opinion of our edits.
+After a day or two, we send them our revised CV, again with thanks and seeking their opinion of our edits.

 Once more rewarding their help - and it strengthens labelling as well